Meet the Maker: Soul Design Jewellery

 What was most challenging in starting up the brand?
 And how did you overcome that?

 I'd have to say marketing.
-I don't have a natural affinity with marketing - contacting people and telling them about my brand, producing a whole lot of stock and realising you have nobody to sell it to cause you actually have to go and market it; all of that and working out how to work through that what a big challenge starting out.
+I don't have a natural affinity with marketing - contacting people and telling them about my brand, producing a whole lot of stock and realizing you have nobody to sell it to cause you actually have to go and market it; all of that and working out how to work through that what a big challenge starting out.

 And I got over that by just starting where I was here in Cape Town, going to the shops, talking to people that worked there and showing them my products; doing consignment, going to markets, trade shows, cause that period needs you to be quite flexible.
 In the first two years I probably lost quite a lot of money in the first two years, because I was making stock and putting it on consignment and you have to be prepared to try and find out what works.